 Black and white image of a sable antelope with long curved horns standing on dry ground.

 Fast forward several decades.
 After gentle encouragement from a dear friend (and very accomplished photographer), I finally took the step into contemporary digital photography in order to get closer to birds and wildlife.
 Since then, photography for me has evolved into something I do to complement an interest or activity.
-I'm not necessarily documenting it, rather, I'm adding to the enjoyment of being somewhere, doing or seeing something.
-As such, I also appreciate how an image often affords the opportunity to see something better than real-time perception.
+Photography enriches experiences for me.

 Cautionary Note: For safari-goers, as of 2026, Ethiopia is serious about their no binocular policy, even if you’re just transferring overnight in Addis via Ethiopian Air.
 You may be given the option to keep them in left luggage, but it’s a time consuming hassle.
 Regarding binocs, on a more personal note, I strongly recommend high quality compact 10x25 binocs, such as Zeiss Victory or Swarovski CL Pocket.
 I have also personally used the Athlon Midas 10x25 and highly recommend them as a more budget friendly alternative.
 The smaller size and weight are priceless in the field.

-Disclaimer: I have no affiliations with any camera equipment manufacture, retailer, etc.
+Disclaimer: I have no affiliations with any camera equipment or optics manufacture, retailer, etc.